What requirements will I have to meet with the new traceability system?

 Will I have to change the commercial software I use to run my business?

-No. Your commercial software provider will need to validate their product(s) against the LEAF API in order to integrate with the system.
+No. In fact, we do not recommend you change your commercial software at this time, due to the pending change-over of the state system and because your commercial software may prove instrumental in helping you “true up” traceability data during the transition period when there may be state system downtime.
+Your commercial software provider will need to validate their product(s) against the LEAF API in order to integrate with the system.
 Make sure your third party software provider has completed MJ Freeway’s software validation process.
-Information for integrators can be found at https://lcb.wa.gov/marj/-tracability-third-party-integrators.
+Information for integrators can be found at https://lcb.wa.gov/marj/-traceability-third-party-integrators.

 Will I need a Secure Access Washington (SAW) account if I use third party commercial software to report traceability data?